 Injections v Oral Capsules

 Oral capsules are a very good option for those with no absorption issues such as leaky gut syndrome or malabsorption syndrome.
 The benefits of capsules is they are much cheaper than injections, much higher doses (10x) are administered on a daily basis and much more convenient.
+These are available online from our lab.
+To order you must register for an online consultation which is free or alternatively contact us.

 Injections are better for those who have absorption issues.
 The down side of injections is the doses administered are significantly lower than those in the capsules, the higher cost and the painful intramuscular injections given every 72 hours.
 Vitamin B12’s oral absorption can be low in many patients so it is best given as either an injection or nasal spray to ensure adequate absorption.